timthepost/tieto/README.md

-# Tieto - File-based RAG or Retrieval For gguf LLMs Implemented Entirely With Deno
+# Tieto - File-based RAG or Retrieval For LLMs Implemented Entirely With Deno

 Tieto was created to provide local (quantized / GGUF) large language models with text-based retrieval and retrieval-augmented generation capabilities, in